 About the Collection

-Located in the Morris Library on the Lower Level, the Film and Video Collection collects and maintains audiovisual materials, including over 25,000 programs in DVD, Blu-ray, VHS, and legacy formats.
-The Library also subscribes to streaming media databases, providing eVideo content in a variety of disciplines.
-The collection is for use primarily in support of classroom teaching, curriculum, and research by University of Delaware faculty, students, and staff.
+Located in the Morris Library on the Lower Level, the Film & Video Collection collects and maintains audiovisual materials, including over 25,000 programs in DVD, Blu-ray, VHS, and legacy formats.
+The Library also subscribes to streaming media databases, providing over 50,000 programs in eVideo format in a variety of disciplines.
+The Collection is for use primarily in support of classroom teaching, curriculum, and research by University of Delaware faculty, students, and staff.
 It provides circulation services as well as viewing facilities to assist patrons in utilizing the audiovisual materials in the Library collection.
-Twenty-three individual and group viewing carrels are located within the Film and Video Collection service area.
+Twenty-three individual and group viewing carrels are located within the Film & Video Collection service area.
 It also provides a film and video scheduling service for University of Delaware faculty, staff, and graduate teaching assistants for use in regularly scheduled University classes and for authorized programmatic functions.

-The Film and Video Collection includes videotapes, DVDs (including Blu-Ray), video games, and 16mm films which span a wide range of disciplines.
+The Film & Video Collection includes DVDs (including Blu-Ray), videotapes, video games, and 16mm films which span a wide range of disciplines.
 It is a closed-stacks collection, which means media materials are not in a publicly accessible area and must be browsed using DELCAT Discovery.
 Once you have identified titles of interest, staff will retrieve the items for you.
-Some items (VHS and 16mm film) are housed in the Library Annex, an on-campus off-site storage facility.
-These items may be requested via the Library Annex Request form, and will be delivered to the Film and Video Collection within one business day.
+Some items (some VHS and all 16mm film) are housed in the Library Annex, an on-campus off-site storage facility.
+These items may be requested via the Library Annex Request form, and will be delivered to the Film & Video Collection within one business day.
 The requester will be contacted upon its arrival.

 This collection includes feature films from the silent era through to current releases, and educational programs spanning a wide array of subjects from anthropology to zoology.
 Also included are video games acquired in support of coursework for PlayStation, Xbox, and Nintendo consoles.

-The Film and Video Collection maintains equipment on site which can play all media formats contained in its collection.
+The Film & Video Collection maintains equipment on site which can play all media formats contained in its collection.
 Please see Audiovisual Carrels below for more information on these formats.
-Also see Viewing Room & Research Room for information on the Film and Video Collection Viewing Room, which can be scheduled for class use.
+Also see Viewing Room & Research Room for information on the Film & Video Collection Viewing Room, which can be scheduled for class use.

-The Film and Video Collection has some 2500 16mm academic films which are available for viewing by University of Delaware faculty, students, and staff.
+The Film & Video Collection has some 2500 16mm academic films which are available for viewing by University of Delaware faculty, students, and staff.

 The collection includes many rare and unique titles not available in video (VHS and DVD) formats.
 The films span a wide range of academic subject areas, from Anthropology, Biology and other sciences, to Art, Film Studies, History, and the Social Sciences.
 Many were produced during the golden age of academic film, the post-Sputnik era of the 1950s and 1960s.
 Besides the educational value of their content, these films serve as a human and historical record, cultural artifact, and window to the past.
 Explore some examples of these titles in the collection.

-A catalog of the 16mm film collection is available for reference use in the Film and Video Collection.
+A catalog of the 16mm film collection is available for reference use in the Film & Video Collection.
 All of the 16mm films are housed in the Library Annex and may be accessed by contacting staff.
-The Film and Video Collection has a viewing carrel equipped with a 16mm projector for individual use.
+The Film & Video Collection has a viewing carrel equipped with a 16mm projector for individual use.

 VHS players, international VHS (NTSC/PAL) players, DVD and Blu-ray players, international DVD players, gaming consoles (see below), a laserdisc player, a 16mm film viewer, 35mm slide viewers, compact disc players, audio cassette players, and a record player.